foxtrotco/latte-love-frontend-challenge/README.md

 ### Searching

-Utilize the search field in `components/LatteList/index.js` to filter down the lattess based on their names.
+Utilize the search field in `components/LatteList/index.js` to filter down the lattees based on their names.

 ### Sorting